How to Flatten PDFs Before Printing in C#

 }

-' Print a filled-out insurance claim form
+' Print the insurance claim form

 Printer.Print("insurance-claim.pdf", settings)